stevenlagoy/CS360-Seet-Labs/README.md

+## Seet Labs : Code
+SeetLabs: Code is a website designed to teach users how to program in java by doing readings, quizzes, and interactive programming activities.
+It is targeted at a middle-school to high-school audience

 ## Setup Instructions
 in the seetLabs directory, run  `npm install`.
 To start the dev server, naviagate to the seetLabs Directory.